Laura Kuntz, CPA/PFS, MBT

 Laura has been invited to the Barron’s Top Independent Women’s Advisor Summit for multiple years.
 This invitation-only conference gathers advisors to discuss perspectives on managing investments and serving clients.
 To find out more, click here.

 Laura is a board member at NPH USA, an organization that supports orphaned and abandoned children in Central and South America.
+Laura’s involvement in NPH builds on her college experience as an exchange student in Mexico, where she deeply appreciated the culture and language.

 A Career in Financial Guidance